hashicorp/terraform/website/source/guides/writing-custom-terraform-providers.html.md

 ## Local Setup

-Terraform supports a plugin model, and all providers and actually plugins.
+Terraform supports a plugin model, and all providers are actually plugins.
 Plugins are distributed as Go binaries.
 Although technically possible to write a plugin in another language, almost all Terraform plugins are written in [Go](https://golang.org).
 For more information on installing and configuring Go,